Unfair treatment, discrimination or harassment at work

-Racial harassment by employers or others in authority
+Racial harassment by employers or other people in authority

 You may have a personal grievance if you’re racially harassed by your employer or a manager or supervisor.
-Racial harassment in this context means where the other person uses language (whether written or spoken), visual material or physical behaviour that directly or indirectly:
+Racial harassment in this context means where the other person uses language (whether written or spoken), visual material or physical behaviour that, either directly or indirectly:

 - expresses hostility against you, or brings you into contempt or ridicule, based on your race, colour or ethnic or national origins, and

 - is hurtful or offensive to you (whether or not you convey this to the other person), and

 - has a negative effect on your employment, job performance, or job satisfaction, either because of the kind of language, material or behaviour that it is, or because it’s repeated.

 Racial harassment by co-workers, customers or clients